simonhwk/RM_Control/README.md

 ### Tetrahedron Parking to a Payload

-- **Implementation of closed-loop tetrahedron backward crawl banking to a payload(ball) using retinas for localization** [![Parking Demonstration](https://img.youtube.com/vi/hzBCtf3YlrA/hqdefault.jpg)](https://youtu.be/hzBCtf3YlrA)
+- **Closed-loop tetrahedron backward crawl banking to a payload(ball) using retinas for localization** [![Parking Demonstration](https://img.youtube.com/vi/hzBCtf3YlrA/hqdefault.jpg)](https://youtu.be/hzBCtf3YlrA)